microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 ### Goal

 The goal of this exercise is to deploy the first virtual machines on your Azure Stack HCI.
-We will use this virtual machines in the next challenges and all other challenges are directly connected this this challenge.
+We will use this virtual machines in the next challenges and all other challenges are directly connected to this challenge.

 ### Task 1: Create virtual machines on Cluster Manager via Windows Admin Center

+2x Win
+ - win-app
+ - win-file
+1x Lin
+ - lin-app-mi

+ Sizing, etc.

 ![image](./img/1_Admin_Center_New_VM.png)